-- Section SINGLE: stations operated by a single operator, with no operational assistance of another person during the contest. - Section MULTI: stations operated by multiple operators - Section 6 HOURS SINGLE: stations operated by a single operator, with no operational assistance of another person during the contest (144 MHz and 432 MHz only). - Section 6 HOURS MULTI: stations operated by a multiple operators (144 MHz and 432 MHz only). - Section SINGLE without MGM: stations operated by a single operator, with no operational assistance of another person during the contest (50 MHz and 70 MHz only). - Section SINGLE with MGM: stations operated by a single operator, with no operational assistance of another person during the contest on (50 MHz and 70 MHz only). - Section MULTI without MGM: stations operated by a multiple operators (50 MHz and 70 MHz only). - Section MULTI with MGM: stations operated by a multiple operators (50 MHz and 70 MHz only).
+- Section MULTI LOW POWER: stations operated by multiple operators transmitting with less than 100 W PEP and using single directional antenna (with only one radiating element i.e. 9 element Yagi or 4 element loop) for transmit and receive (144 MHz only). - Section 6 HOURS SINGLE: stations operated by a single operator, with no operational assistance of another person during the contest (144 MHz and 432 MHz only). - Section 6 HOURS MULTI: stations operated by a multiple operators (144 MHz and 432 MHz only). - Section SINGLE without MGM: stations operated by a single operator, with no operational assistance of another person during the contest (50 MHz and 70 MHz only). - Section SINGLE with MGM: stations operated by a single operator, with no operational assistance of another person during the contest on (50 MHz and 70 MHz only). - Section MULTI without MGM: stations operated by a multiple operators (50 MHz and 70 MHz only). - Section MULTI with MGM: stations operated by a multiple operators (50 MHz and 70 MHz only).

-6 HOURS section time rule:
+2.4 6 HOURS section time rule:

 the 6 hour time segment can be divided into maximum two periods.
 The time of the first QSO sets the start time of the first period.
 The pause between the two periods must be longer than 2 hours.
 The first time difference of 2 hours or more between two consecutive QSOs marks the pause segment.
 Only the QSOs that fall into the combined 6 hour time segment will be counted for points.
+(Varna 2014)

-(Varna 2014) Participants are welcome to operate longer than 6 hours and in such case they shall send their complete log (the contest robot will automatically extract the 6 hours part from the log, while the rest of the log entries will be used for cross-checking purposes).
-(Vienna 2016)
+Participants are welcome to operate longer than 6 hours and in such case they shall send their complete log (the contest robot will automatically extract the 6 hours part from the log, while the rest of the log entries will be used for cross-checking purposes).
+(Vienna 2016).